ajaparicio36/photobooth-app/docs/SRS.md

   - User can apply one filter to all photos.
   - Display two cards:
     - Left: taken photos.
-    - Right: collage template matching the number of photos.
+    - Right: collage template matching the photo type.
   - User arranges photos in the collage.
   - User clicks "Done".
+  - User selects the number of copies.
   - Final collage is sent to the printer and printed.
+  - QR code is displayed for soft copy links.

 #### 3.1.2 Flipbook Mode